COVID-19 Support for business

 Australian Government’s 3-Step Framework for a COVIDSafe Australia

-NCCC Planning tool to help businesses reopen and be COVIDSafe - The National COVID-19 Coordination Commission (NCCC) has launched a planning tool to help you develop a plan to keep your workers, customers and the community safe as you reopen or increase your business activities.
+NCCC Planning tool to help businesses be COVIDSafe - The National COVID-19 Coordination Commission (NCCC) has launched a planning tool to help you develop a plan to keep your workers, customers and the community safe as you undertake your business activities.

 Download the new COVIDSafe app - speeds up contacting people exposed to coronavirus (COVID-19).
 This helps health officials support and protect you, your friends and family.
 The app is now available from the Apple App Store and Google Play.